ncase/anxiety/scenes/act2.md

 `bb({body:"one_up", eyes:"suspect", mouth:"normal"})`

-b: That is, becoming one of *these* shallow party animals.
+b: That is, becoming one of *these* pleasure-chasing party animals.

 `bb({body:"normal", mouth:"small"})`